-- Expensive damages
+- Expense damages

 EEOC Complaint Information Gathering

-The investigation typically begins with a “statement of position” where the employer shares its side of the story.
+The EEOC complaint investigation typically begins with a “statement of position” where the employer shares its side of the story.
 The EEOC will also request documents related to the case, which potentially include copies of company policies and personnel files.
 In some cases, EEOC employees will visit your workplace and ask you to make employees and/or supervisors available for interviews.
 Investigators use these processes to determine whether the EEOC complaint merits further action.